-Holding or acquiring a dominant position is not unlawful under UK competition law.
-A dominant company only infringes the Chapter II Prohibition or article 102 TFEU if it 'abuses' its dominance to restrict competition.
 'Abuses' fall into two main categories - conduct that 'exploits' customers directly (eg, charging excessive prices) and conduct that 'excludes' competitors from the market.

 Certain types of conduct are categorised as 'by nature' infringements.
-Unless they are objectively justified, these forms of conduct are treated as infringing the Chapter II Prohibition without needing to show any anticompetitive effect, albeit an analysis of the relevant circumstances may be required.
-Following the Court of Justice ruling on Intel, the category of 'by nature' abuses is narrow.
+Unless they are objectively justified, these forms of conduct are treated as infringing the Chapter II Prohibition without needing to show any anticompetitive effect, albeit an analysis of the relevant circumstances may be required, including rivals' efficiency.
+Following the Court of Justice ruling in Intel, the category of 'by nature' abuses is narrow.
 CMA guidance confirms that the 'likely effect' of a dominant undertaking's conduct is generally more important than its 'specific form' (OFT 402, paragraph 5.2).

-For other types of conduct, case law establishes a need to show that anticompetitive effects are reasonably likely and the High Court has held that actual effects on the market is 'a very relevant consideration' (Streetmap v Google).
+For other types of conduct, case law establishes a need to show that anticompetitive effects are reasonably likely and the High Court has held that where conduct has been ongoing for some time, the actual effects on the market are 'a very relevant consideration' (Streetmap v Google).
 Moreover, the assessment of whether conduct is abusive should be looked at 'in the round', rather than seeking to identify on a narrow basis whether conduct is different from 'normal competition' (National Grid, Court of Appeal judgment, paragraphs 40 to 41).